‘Flee’ makes Oscar history, and resonates with the refugee crises

 Rasmussen can attend the Oscars knowing that no other film in contention has found greater relevance to hot-spot headlines since its release — first because of last summer’s U.S. military withdrawal from Afghanistan, now with the humanitarian crisis caused by Russia’s invasion of Ukraine, with as many as 10 million refugees seeking safe relocation.

-“It’s rare to get a film that is so timely and speaks so much to world events and the moment we’re living in right now,” says Riz Ahmed, the actor and rapper who’s an executive producer on the movie, via email.
+“It’s rare to get a film that is so timely and speaks so much to world events and the moment we’re living in right now,” Riz Ahmed, the actor and rapper who’s an executive producer on the movie, says via email.

 Primarily through animation, “Flee” recounts the story of the pseudonymous Amin Nawabi, who as a young boy escaped Afghanistan’s civil war as the mujahideen gained power more than three decades ago.
 His family spent many long, tense months in Russia before they gradually split up to make their way to Western Europe — casting their perilous fate to human traffickers and immigration officials.